Audition Requirements & Repertoire

 Please upload a brief video recording demonstrating your playing abilities with repertoire of your choice.
 This recording should be recent (within the past year) and display your playing in a solo environment.

-• Three (3) contrasting movements from the repertoire that represent at least 2 major classical time periods: Baroque, Classical, Romantic, Contemporary.
+• Two (2) or three (3) contrasting movements from the repertoire that represent at least 2 major classical time periods: Baroque, Classical, Romantic, Contemporary.

 • One (1) Concert Study from an etude book, such as the Milde Op.
 26, or other equivalent etude that showcases the students lyrical and technical playing.